-Alberta Health Services is committed to transparency and has complied with legislation to disclose compensation for employees receiving over $125,000 in compensation as outlined in the Public Sector Compensation Transparency Act.
+Alberta Health Services is committed to transparency and has complied with legislation to disclose compensation for employees receiving over the 2022 threshold amount of $141,183 in compensation as outlined in the Public Sector Compensation Transparency Act.

 The compensation information released is total annual compensation, which includes base salary, overtime, shift premiums, weekend premiums, on-call pay, sick pay, vacation pay, benefits and relevant severance.
-This disclosure also includes AHS board members, regardless of the amount of compensation, severance or benefits they have received in the past year.
+This disclosure also includes AHS former board members, regardless of the amount of compensation they have received in the past year.

 AHS is a large organization — the largest health care organization in the country.
-The AHS disclosure list includes approximately 2.5 per cent of AHS staff, or about 2,500 employees.
-Approximately 45 per cent of this group is unionized staff, including registered nurses, paramedics, technicians, psychologists, mental health therapists and pharmacists, among others.
-55 per cent is non-union staff, including senior leaders, unit managers, clinical leads, pathologists, dentists, physicians, nurse practitioners, lab scientists and medical leaders.
+The AHS disclosure list includes approximately 1.9 per cent of AHS staff and AHS-employed physicians, or about 2,131 direct AHS employees.
+Approximately 55 per cent of this group is unionized staff, including registered nurses, paramedics, technicians, psychologists, mental health therapists and pharmacists, among others.
+45 per cent are non-union staff, including medical and senior leaders, and frontline clinical staff such as unit managers, nurse practitioners, clinical leads, pathologists, dentists, physicians, and lab scientists, among others.

 These data are licenced under the Open Government Licence - Alberta: